Achromatic-Security/Misc-BulkWHOIS/README.md

-# Misc Tools - Bulk whoIS lookup
+# Misc Tools - Bulk WhoIS lookup

 This tool allows you to run whois lookups against a list of domains through one script.